emptythevoid/flipperzero/badusb/popos_wifi/README.md

 Replace <YOUR WEBHOOK HERE> with your own appropriate webhook to capture the data.

 Adjust timings as needed.
 This is purely a proof-of-concept.

+IT ONLY EXTRACTS THE PASSPHRASE, NOT THE SSID